kpousti/cse15l-lab-reports/LabReport5.md

 ![Image](errorcodefixed.pdf)
 ![Image](newnew.pdf)

 After modifying the code as suggested, the program should run without any errors.
-The ArrayIndexOutOfBoundsException was occurring because the loop in the loadData method was going beyond the array bounds by using i <= size instead of i < size.
+The ArrayIndexOutOfBoundsException was occurring because the loop in the loadData method was going beyond the array bounds by using `i <= size` instead of `i < size`.
 By making this correction, we ensure that the loop only iterates through valid array indices.

 # Setup: